Aristagoras: Aftermath

+Recognizing that he risked arrest or worse at the hands of Artaphernes, Histiaeus escaped that night and took ship at the coast, probably at Ephesus.
+He had no trouble raising troops and finding ships, but he found that he was not trusted by the Ionians.
+Miletus would not have him back.
+He became a mercenary in the Aegean until he was hunted down and executed by Artaphernes.
+The Ionian Revolt finally ended in 494/493 BC.
+The Persians went on to prepare for the conquest of Greece under the pretext of a punitive campaign against Athens.

+Due to the disparity in resources and the reluctance of the mainland Greek states to involve themselves, the Ionian Revolt failed and Persia regained control over the Ionian Greeks.
+After only one year, the Cyprians were once again forced into submission by Persia.
+The cities around the Hellespont fell one after another to Daurises, the son-in-law of king Darius.
+The Carians fought the Persians at the Meander River and were defeated with severe casualties.
+Cyprus was recaptured by Persian and Phoenician forces.

 The revolt was over by 494/493 BC.
-Going directly for Miletus in 494, the Persians defeated the Ionians with their own weapon, the ship, in the Battle of Lade, an island off Miletus.
+Aiming directly for Miletus in 494 BC, the Persians defeated the Ionians in the naval Battle of Lade, an island off Miletus.
 The city was then subject to a siege and the war lost at its fall.
-Although there was some mild devastation of rebel cities (except for Miletus, which was razed and the population decimated and transported), the Persians were interested in ruling rather than revenge.
-They began to plan forthwith for the largest invasion of Greece yet undertaken, executed starting 490 BC in a series of conflicts called the Greco-Persian Wars, which are yet famous.
-Unfortunately for the Persians, they were forced to adopt contingents of Ionian Greeks into their armies and navies.
+Although there was some mild destruction of rebel cities (except for Miletus, which was razed and the population decimated and transported), the Persians were interested in ruling rather than revenge.
+They began to plan for the invasion of Greece which was to start in 490 BC in a series of conflicts which are now known as the Greco-Persian Wars.

 Herodotus as a source

 Most of the information on Aristagoras and his actions comes from the writings of the ancient Greek historian Herodotus.
 On the one hand he is virtually the only literary source for the events he presents as history.
 While in many ways he reflects some of the best of ancient historiography, on the other hand, his work is sprinkled with motivational and logical lacunae, creating textual paradoxes everywhere, causing some scholars to be critical of his value as a historical source, especially regarding the Ionian Revolt.
-For purposes of this presentation, textual criticism may be polarized into two camps: the cynical, discrediting Herodotus as an unreliable source, and the affirmative, which credits him with being reliable as far as he goes.
+Views amongst historians on Herodotus' work can be split into two camps: the skeptical, discrediting Herodotus as an unreliable source, and the affirmative, who credit him with being reliable in many matters albeit with particular biases understandable at the time he wrote.